PROJECT PURE HOPE

 Safe Pathway for Children

-Creating a safe pathway for children from both Palestine and Israel who are affected by the Middle East conflict to receive urgent and necessary medical treatment in the UK, such as trauma support, cancer therapies, and psychological support.
+Creating a safe pathway for children who are affected by the Middle East conflict to receive urgent and necessary medical treatment in the UK, such as trauma support, cancer therapies, and psychological support.

 Specialized Medical Care